IBM/ibm-licensing-operator/README.md

 The script is supported on the following platforms:
 - Linux x86 architecture,
-- Linux on Power (ppc64le), Linux on IBM Z and LinuxONE on Red Hat OpenShift Container Platform 3.11, 4.1, 4.2, 4.3 or newer, or on any other cluster that already has Operator Lifecycle Manager (OLM).
+- Linux on Power (ppc64le), Linux on IBM Z and LinuxONE on any other cluster that already has Operator Lifecycle Manager (OLM).

 The script creates an instance and validates the steps.
 It was tested to work on `OpenShift Container Platform 4.2+`, `ICP cluster: v1.12.4+icp-ee`, `vanilla Kubernetes custer`, and is available in this repository at:
 [common/scripts/ibm_licensing_operator_install.sh](common/scripts/ibm_licensing_operator_install.sh).